jcaip/jcaip.github.io/about.md

 ---

 Hi!
 I'm Jesse Cai and I'm originally from the Bay Area, where I graduated from Amador Valley in 2015.

+This is my website, where I'll be putting up class notes, personal projects, and pretty much anything else that I find interesting.
 I'm now a sophomore at UCLA pursuing a B.S. in Computer Science and Engineering.
-I also work for JPL, where I automate tasks through machine learning.
-This is my website, where I'll be putting up anything I find interesting, as well as some personal projects.
-You can check out my resume [here](/resources/Jesse_Cai_Resume.pdf)
+I'm primarily interested in the fields of natrual language processing, artificial intelligence, and the scalability of software systems, but I find pretty much any bit of computer science fascinating.

 ### More Information

+I've spent the last year working for JPL, where I created web backends and automated tasks through machine learning.
+It was a wonderful learning experience, but I've decided to intern at (Blend)[https://blend.com/] this summer!
+I'm excited for what the future brings!

+I'm also the former President of ACM AI at UCLA, where I taught people more about Machine Learning and AI.
+If you're interested in AI/ML at all and in the LA area you should definetly [check](https://www.facebook.com/groups/uclaacmai/) us out!

+You can check out my resume [here](/resources/Jesse_Cai_Resume.pdf) for more professional information.

 In my free time I enjoy hiking, watching basketball and playing chess.

-I'm the President of ACM AI at UCLA, where I try to teach people more about Machine Learning and AI.
-If you're interested in AI/ML at all and in the LA area you should definetly [check](https://www.facebook.com/groups/uclaacmai/) us out!

 ### Contact me
+I'm always interested in meeting new people, if you have any questions please feel free to contact me!

 510-298-2102

 [jcjessecai@gmail.com](mailto:jcjessecai@gmail.com)